ethereum/sharding/docs/doc.md

 apply_block(state_obj, witness, block) -> state_obj', reads, writes
 ```

 Where `state_obj` is a tuple containing the state root and other O(1)-sized state data (gas used, receipts, bloom filter, etc), `witness` is a witness and `block` is the rest of the block.
-The returned output is (i) a new `state_obj` containing the new state root and other variables, (ii) the set of objects from the witness that have been read [this is useful for block creation], and (iii) the set of new state objects that have been created to form the new state trie.
+The returned output is:

+* A new `state_obj` containing the new state root and other variables
+* The set of objects from the witness that have been read (this is useful for block creation)
+* The set of new state objects that have been created to form the new state trie.

+This allows the functions to be "pure", as well as only dealing with small-sized objects (as opposed to the state in existing ethereum, which may reach gigabytes), making them convenient to use for sharding.

 ### Client Logic